1kg-ont-vienna/sv-analysis/README.md

 ## Code availability

-Below is a list of software repositories that were developed or used as part of the study.
+Below is a list of software repositories that were developed or extended as part of the study.

 - [giggles](https://github.com/samarendra-pani/giggles): The SV genotyper Giggles which uses long reads and a pangenome reference.
 - [SVAN](https://github.com/REPBIO-LAB/SVAN): The SV annotation (SVAN) toolkit.